 Another concern is Thanksgiving store closures.
 Walmart and Target are closing their physical locations for Thanksgiving.
 While this limits the crowds, it pushes more holiday shoppers online.
 This can lead to more delays with deliveries.

 Post-Prime Day sales might also contribute to this logistics nightmare.
 Amazon has sales planned every week for three weeks starting October 26.
 Walmart’s The Big Save is October 11 – 15.
 Their loyalty program includes unlimited deliveries (and includes free grocery delivery).
 The problem this creates is driver shortages and a capacity crisis.
-It’s concerning, as trucking businesses may need more refrigerated trucks for perishable goods.
+It’s concerning, as trucking business may need more refrigerated trucks for perishable goods.

 Millions of merchants that market products on Amazon’s site can expect a boost in sales from Prime Day.
 Amazon can fulfill more orders because their holiday sales start in October, not the traditional last week of November.
 Warehouse workers will ship items from October 13 to October 20.
 With additional time for order fulfillment, Amazon is readying its warehouses and fulfillment centers.
 But the stress on logistics and trucking industries is what analysts are calling “The Perfect Storm.”